-As a secondary objective of this paper, responding to recent calls for more thoughtful and fair uses of social data in health-related analyses (Chen et al. 2021), we introduce precise social epidemiologic terminology for framing health inequities, which is critical to proper interpretation of studies employing these concepts.
+As a secondary objective of this paper, responding to recent calls for more thoughtful and fair uses of social data in health-related analyses (Chen et al. 2021), we employ social epidemiologic terminology for framing health inequities, which is critical to proper interpretation of studies employing these concepts.
 In Section 2, we explain and justify this terminology.
 In Section 3, we motivate this work by describing census tract (CT) premature mortality rate data for two racialized social groups in Massachusetts (MA), as defined by the US census: the Black population and the white non-Hispanic population (WNH) (US Census Bureau 2017, 2020).
 In Section 4, we formalize the GLM and GLMM approaches and examine how small-area disease/health event data stratified by racialized social group can induce offset endogeneity.
 In Section 5, we evaluate the impact these issues can have using simulated data.
 In Section 6, we demonstrate this phenomenon in a health inequity analysis using MA premature mortality data.
 We conclude with a discussion in Section 7.

 2. Language and terminology for health inequity studies

-Because the aim of health inequity studies is to characterize unfair burdens borne by certain social groups, we utilize language that emphasizes the power dynamics and the agency (or denial thereof) of the groups that lead to inequities.
+Because the aim of health inequity studies is to characterize unfair burdens of morbidity and mortality borne by social groups harmed by injustice , we utilize language that emphasizes the power dynamics and the agency (or denial thereof) of the groups that lead to inequities.
 Recognizing that some of this terminology may be unfamiliar to a statistical audience, we explain and justify it here.
 We first note that, in statistics, much emphasis is placed on mathematical formalization of concepts, and, when working in interdisciplinary settings, formalizing the subject matter and definitions is equally important.
 This is perhaps uniquely critical when studying social constructs, as improper framing in such studies has historically been utilized to justify unjust beliefs, actions, and policies.
 Moreover, because this paper is introducing a statistical problem brought about by complex social dynamics, formalizing these concepts and emphasizing relative power and agency of social groups is essential for accurate interpretation.

 First, we use the term health inequity, as opposed to health disparity, to make clear that we are focused on preventable health differences across social groups that arise because of social and structural inequities rather than biological differences.
-We consider health inequities between two social groups, which we refer to abstractly as the “privileged” and “marginalized” groups.
+We consider health inequities between two social groups co-defined in relation to unjust power relations, which we refer to abstractly as the “privileged” and “marginalized” groups.
 This language highlights the fact that the marginalized group is denied agency in determining its status, rather having its status imposed upon it via powerful and unfair social, economic, and political structures.
 Note that the term marginalized when applied to social groups has no connection to and should not be confused with the statistical concept of marginalization.
-In our motivating example, we utilize the term racialized social group, instead of the more commonly used but informal “race”, to more precisely describe the theoretical social construct we aim to study.
-This terminology again emphasizes that “race” is socially (rather than biologically) defined and is ascribed rather than self-identified.
-In practice, we interpret the race/ethnicity categories provided in the administrative health and census data employed in our analyses as indicators of racialized social group.
+In our motivating example, we utilize the term racialized social group, instead of the more commonly used but problematic term “race” (whose scientific use has long been linked to essentialist and erroneous differences of allegedly innate “racial” difference, as shaped by ideologies of white supremacy), to more precisely describe the theoretical social construct we aim to study.
+This terminology clarifies that “race” is socially (rather than biologically) defined and is not an innate individual “property” or trait.
+In practice, we interpret the data on what is termed “race” and “ethnicity” in the administrative health and census data employed in our analyses as indicators of racialized social group.
 For easy reference, this terminology is summarized in Table 1.

 3. Motivating data